 I owned a successful wholesale business for twenty-five years.
-I closed my business in 2010 and began to paint canvases, rather badly at first, however, filling my days with art was exactly what I needed.
+I closed my business in 2010 and began to paint canvases, filling my days with art was exactly what I needed.
 My wholesale location turned into my studio.

-A good day produces work I cannot believe my hands created; a bad day produces under paintings.
-Most of my paintings express emotions.
-Sometimes the images are simply something pleasant to view, but many times they are the emotions people hide.
+A good day produces work I cannot believe my hands created; a bad day produces the under paintings.
+Often my work expresses emotions.
+Sometimes the images are something pleasant to view, but many times they are emotions people usually hide.
 For a few years now I have been painting expressive faces and figurative pieces.
-They are not always easy to live with; however, they are the pieces that will remain interesting.
-Often the viewer does not understand the work, but are drawn to it.
-There have been several incidences when a piece has been purchased and years later they contact me saying that they now understand why that piece spoke to them.
-In my heart, I think in some small way it is God helping us.
-I know that painting is a gift, God has given me to enjoy.
-My hope is that someone else may also enjoy my work.
+They are not always easy to live with; however, they are pieces that will remain interesting.
+The viewer may not understand the work, but they are drawn to it.
+There have been several incidences when a piece has been purchased and years later the owner contacts me saying that they now understand why that piece spoke to them.
+I think in some small way it may be God helping us.
+I know that painting is a gift for me.
+My hope is that someone else may enjoy my work.

 "Painting is the most frustrating and at the same time most exhilarating work I have ever done."

 View my Instagram feed below to see more into my process and personal life.